-When use of the self-contained water system is desired, turn the "Water Pump" switch on.
-The "Pump On" light will illuminate when the pump switch is on and the system is operable.
+When use of the self-contained water system is desired, press the Pump switch (press once to get to the desired screen, and a second time to activate or deactivate.)
 Water will be available as soon as a faucet is opened.

+Water Pump Switch

-Refer to "Water Pump" for additional information on the water pump and initial startup.
+Refer to Section 7 - Plumbing for additional information on the water pump and initial startup.

-(Some models may also have a pump switch in the water system compartment on the outside of the coach.)
+NOTE: Some models may be equipped with a Water Pump switch in the water service center on the outside of the coach or within the bathroom area for your convenience.